Queensland State: Vulnerable

-Dugongs are highly migratory animals and are known to move seasonally to warmer waters over short distances, trips between 100-400 km are commonly observed.
-Long distance movements are also occasionally known to occur, with an adult female tracked for 600 km over 5 days between two locations in the Gulf of Carpentaria.
+Dugongs are highly migratory animals and are known to move seasonally to warmer waters over short distances, while trips between 100-400 kilometres are commonly observed.
+Long distance movements are also occasionally known to occur, with an adult female tracked for 600 kilometres over five days between two locations in the Gulf of Carpentaria.
 It is believed that this movement may be due to the ephemeral nature of sea-grass beds on which the species rely.

 Dugong are members of the order Sirenia that also includes three species of manatees and the Steller’s sea cow that has been extinct since the 1800’s.
 The name Sirenia derives from the Greek ‘sirens’ and comes from a legend involving lonely sailors at sea mistaking Dugong for mermaids.

 Dugong feed primarily on sea-grass, which they remove entirely from the seabed including roots.
 However they are quite selective about their diet, targeting species that are high in nitrogen and low in fibre.
 This means they maximise their intake of nutrients, whilst reducing the amount of bulk.
 Dugongs also feed on marine algae and are known to search for macro-invertebrates at the southern limits of their range in both Western Australia and on the East Coast.
 The Dugong is the only marine mammal in Australia that feeds primarily on plants.